Note: Our supercharge your Raspberry Pi article has been fully updated. This feature was first published in February 2013.

 The Raspberry Pi has struck a chord with hobbyists the world over, in a way no other device in recent years has.
-The initial production run of 10,000 sold out so quickly that only the lucky and dedicated fans got one, and now they're selling as fast as factories can make them.
+Initial production runs of all the various models – from the original Raspberry Pi all the way to the latest Pi Zero model – sell out so quickly that most of us have to wait a few months before they're generally available, although even then they sell as fast as factories can make them.

-One thing is for sure, though: the world of amateur hardware hacking will never be the same again.
+One thing is for sure, though – the world of amateur hardware hacking has never been the same since the Pi first appeared.
 These diminutive, but fully functional, systems are perfect for adding processing power to unusual places where space and electricity are at a premium.

 Thanks to the versatility and depth of Linux tools, it's easy to tune your Pi to be anything from a desktop computer to a media centre or hardware controller.